benknoble/attendx/README.md

 - Sakai users can download assessment data and do `./contrib/sakai_stat.py sakai.xls merged.csv`
   for even more information (may need to `pip3 install -r ./contrib/requirements.txt`)
 - **New**: [`./contrib/full-report`](./contrib/full-report) can be used for a full report, combining stats and sakai parsing.
-It makes use of [`./contrib/convert_tz`](./contrib/convert_tz), since some browsers output EST as Eastern Standard Time in the time-stamps (??)

 ### Generating sheets for a single class